jknowles/AppliedModelsTalk/AppliedModelinginEducation.md

 ***

-- Data the model is fit to
+- Data the model is fit to (analytical sample)
-- Data the model is applied to, but not fit to, to evaluate model fit
+- Data the model predicts, to evaluate model fit
 - Refers to the amount of error due to simplifying a complex process
 - The amount the $f$ would change if fit to a different training set of data